OmnisStudio/Omnis-JSContactsApplet/README.md

 # Omnis-JSContactsApplet

 This is a responsive applet generated using the Omnis JS Client to create a demo contacts app.
+There is a non-responsive version that can be viewed here http://tinyurl.com/OmnisContacts2.

 Requires Omnis Studio 8.1.2 or above